 Minnesota state government works to be a leader in waste and toxicity reduction, reuse, recycling, promotion of environmentally preferable products, and resource conservation.

-See what all state agencies have pledged to accomplish toward sustainable operations and purchasing.
+See the progress state agencies have accomplished toward sustainable operations and purchasing.

 Sustainable development is an ambitious process in which a community develops attitudes and ongoing actions that strengthen its natural environment, economy and social well-being.
 Benefits include more livable communities, lower costs and an environment safe for future generations.